Last updated: April 21, 2023

 Alternative: Blue Mountains Explorer Bus

-It’s incredibly easy to travel to the Blue Mountains by train, and once you arrive at Katoomba train station, you can jump straight on the Explorer Bus to get to all the highlights.
+Travelling to the Blue Mountains by train is quite easy and comfortable, and once you arrive at Katoomba train station, you can jump straight on the Explorer Bus to get to all the highlights.

 When you’re ready to go to the next highlight, simply wait for the bus to arrive and hop on.
 The bus drivers are super friendly and provide excellent and valuable background information about the different highlights.